 Wool was first used for weaving in Mexico in 1540 after the Spanish invaded and brought over sheep.
 Previous to this indigenous people had cultivated and used fibres native to the land.
 Cotton, yucca, and maguey to name a few.
 In towns such as Chamula in the Chiapas highlands, wool was a welcome introduction as it is a lot warmer than cotton.
-Many artisans used the wool fibre with their traditional weaving technique and a portable backstrap loom.
+Many artisans used the wool fibre with their traditional backstrap weaving technique.

 After the sheep, which are looked after by the men, are sheared.
 The tufts of wool are cleaned, combed and carded using vintage wire-carding brushes.